 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents.
 The Company is exposed to credit risk, subject to federal deposit insurance, in the event of default by the financial institutions holding its cash and cash equivalents to the extent of amounts recorded on the condensed consolidated balance sheet.
-81.5% of the Company's cash and cash equivalents are held with Silicon Valley Bank ("SVB").
+93.1% of the Company's cash and cash equivalents are held with Silicon Valley Bank ("SVB").

-As of and for the three months ended March 31, 2021, one customer accounted for all of the Company's accounts receivable and revenue.
+For the three and six months ended June 30, 2021, one customer accounted for 98% and 99% of revenue, respectively.
+As of June 30, 2021 one customer accounted for 97% of the Company's accounts receivable.